servergrove/ansible-symfony2/README.md

 # Symfony2

 Ansible role to easily deploy Symfony2 applications.
-It will clone a git repository, download and run composer install, and run assetic:dump when finished.
+It will clone a git repository, a specific branch or a tag, download and run composer install, and run assetic:dump when finished.
 The resulting directory structure is similar to what capifony creates:

 ```
 project